Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Connection identification number.
 The ID number is automatically assigned by the system.

 - *Created At*
-   Date and time, on which the payment service provider has created the transaction. <!---Stimmt das?
-Oder das Payment?-->
+   Date and time, on which the payment service provider has created the transaction.

 - *Modified At*
    Date and time, on which the payment service provider has modified the transaction.